 The Springfield Water and Sewer Commission is an independent, public, and regional utility established pursuant to Chapter 40N of the Massachusetts General Laws.

 The governing body of the Commission is a three-member Board of Commissioners responsible for establishing and overseeing the budget, policies, and procedures for efficient water and sewer operations.
 Board members are appointed by the Mayor of Springfield and approved by the City Council.
-The current commissioners are William E. Leonard, Daniel Rodriguez, and Vanessa Otero.
+The current commissioners are Daniel Rodriguez, Vanessa Otero, and Matthew Donnellan.